patrickraullang/patrickraullang/README.md

 <h2 align="left">Hi 👋!
-My name is Patrick and I'm a Master Student, from Germany</h2>
+My name is Patrick and i am a master student from Germany</h2>

 ###